telerik/xaml-docs/controls/radchartview/axes/axis.md

 Here are the __common properties__ for all kinds of axes:

 * __PlotMode__ (supported by Categorical and DateTime Axis only): RadChartView allows you to modify the layout of the axis to better fit the different chart types in the chart area.
-You can read more about this property here.  <Comment: Missing the link.>
+You can read more about the property in the [Plot Mode]({%slug radchartview-axes-plotmode%}) help article.

 * __LabelInterval__: Specifies the value indicating that only one out of n-axis labels should be visible, where n is the value of the property.

-* __LabelFormat__: Format the text in the axis labels by specified [ Standard](http://msdn.microsoft.com/en-us/library/az4se3k1.aspx) or [ Custom Format Strings](http://msdn.microsoft.com/en-us/library/8kb3ddd4.aspx).
+* __LabelFormat__: Format the text in the axis labels by specified [Standard](http://msdn.microsoft.com/en-us/library/az4se3k1.aspx) or [Custom Format Strings](http://msdn.microsoft.com/en-us/library/8kb3ddd4.aspx).

 * __MajorStep__ (available for LinearAxis): Specify a step for the major ticks that determines at which values will major ticks be displayed.
 It is most commonly used with __Minimum__ and __Maximum__ properties.